trickstercache/trickster/docs/paths.md

 - Modify client request headers prior to contacting the origin while proxying
 - Modify origin response headers prior to processing the response object in Trickster and delivering to the client
 - Modify the response code and body
+- Limit the scope of a path by HTTP Method
 - Select the HTTP Handler for the path (`proxy`, `proxycache` or a published origin-type-specific handler)
 - Select which HTTP Headers, URL Parameters and other client request characteristics will be used to derive the Cache Key under which Trickster stores the object.
 - Disable Metrics Reporting for the path